Remote-Stream/psyber/docs/docs.md

 #### Methods ####
 ### method(sequencable).seq(  *values*,  *timings?*,  *seq_id?* ) ###
 **values** *number, array, pattern, or gen expression* (required) - This determines the output of the sequencer.
 A single value will be outputted repeatedly.
-Arrays will be converted to gibber Pattern objects. gen expressions creating signals can also be used here; this signals will be sampled whenever the sequencer is triggered (as determined by the timings argument).
+Arrays will be converted to dilber Pattern objects. gen expressions creating signals can also be used here; this signals will be sampled whenever the sequencer is triggered (as determined by the timings argument).

 **timings** *number, array, or pattern* (optional) - This argument determines when the sequencer fires.
 If no value is passed, the sequencer will fire whenever another sequencer on the same object fires... this enables you to only specify a single timings pattern and control all sequencers on an object with it.
-Arrays passed as an argument will be automatically converted to gibber pattern objects.
+Arrays passed as an argument will be automatically converted to dilber pattern objects.

 **seq_id** *number* (optional) -